forcedotcom/cli/releasenotes/README.md

 * FIX: We now display the help for partial commands if Salesforce CLI finds only one possible match.
 For example, `sf project create --help` correctly displays the help for `project generate` because it's the only (aliased) match.
 Previously you'd get a `Command not found.` error.
 (GitHub issue [#2301](https://github.com/forcedotcom/cli/issues/2301), oclif PR [#733](https://github.com/oclif/core/pull/733))

+* FIX: `package:version:create` no longer remove Profiles just because they are empty.
+(Github issues [#2192](https://github.com/forcedotcom/cli/issues/2192)/[#2218](https://github.com/forcedotcom/cli/issues/2218) , packaging PR [#349](https://github.com/forcedotcom/packaging/pull/349))

+* FIX: `package:version:create` was briefly erroring because of a change in the xml2js library.
+They fixed it and that fixed these commands.
+If you encounter the issue, uninstall the packaging plugin and run your command again to get the new fixed version.
+(Github issue [#2324](https://github.com/forcedotcom/cli/issues/2324)).

 * FIX: Salesforce DX projects now support these metadata types:

     * ExtlClntAppMobileConfigurablePolicies